The Quick Guide to AR 15 Parts and Accessories

 A Brief History of the AR 15

 The AR-15 semi-automatic rifle has an unmemorable history.
 It was designed in 1956 by Armalite.
-In 1959 the patent to the AR 15 was sold to Colt.
+In 1959, the patent to the AR-15 was sold to Colt.
 It was marketed to civilians as the counterpart to the military fully automatic M4 rifle.
-In 1977 the patent was allowed to expire, and the AR platform became open-source.
+1977, the patent was allowed to expire, and the AR platform became open-source.
 This means various companies began to offer and construct AR-15-style rifles.

-Today the AR platform has become one of the world's most recognized and iconic rifles.
+Today, the AR platform has become one of the world's most recognized and iconic rifles.
 It is manufactured by large and small companies across the United States and the rest of the world.
 The AR 15 has also become one of the favorites for garage builders.
-AR 15 Parts are readily available from hundreds of online suppliers and sellers.
+AR-15 Parts and accessories are readily available from hundreds of online suppliers and sellers.

 The rifle can be built and customized with only a few tools and by watching YouTube videos.
 The main thing to remember is to purchase your lower receiver from a dealer with an FFL.
 The only part of an AR-15 considered a gun must be registered in the lower receiver.
 However, when picking out pieces, please check with your local regulations.
-The length of the barrel is the main, but not only, regulated assembly configuration.
+The length of the barrel is the primary regulated assembly configuration, not only the main one.

 Before you get your hands dirty building your AR15, take a minute and learn the essential parts of the rifle.
 We have compiled a significant AR 15 Parts Diagram that lists all the AR 15 Parts you need to know.